slatedocs/slate/source/includes/cloudstack/_ssh_keys.md

 <code>GET /services/<a href="#administration-service-connections">:service_code</a>/<a href="#administration-environments">:environment_name</a>/sshkeys/:name</code>

-Retrieve information about an SSH key of an [environment](#administration-environments)
+Retrieve information about an SSH key of an [environment](#administration-environments).

 Attributes | &nbsp;
 ---------- | -----